simple-login/documentation/docs/index.md

 Cannot find what you're looking for?
 Please do [contact us](mailto:hi@simplelogin.io) so we can update the documentation.
 Thanks, and enjoy SimpleLogin!

+If you spot any error in the documentation, please let us know or better yet, fix it by clicking on the pencil icon on the top right of every page.

 ![](./assets/everywhere.png)